vitaly-t/connection-string-demo/README.md

 # connection-string-demo

-It shows proper way of generating connection strings in a complex and secure environment, using [connection-string] library.
+It shows the proper way of generating connection strings in a complex and secure environment, using [connection-string] library.

 The demo offers two identical implementations: